Domonique Foxworth: Commentating career

-Community service
+Personal life

+Foxworth married his wife Ashley, a fellow University of Maryland and Harvard graduate, in 2010.
+They have three children.

 While with the Denver Broncos, Foxworth worked with the Boys & Girls Clubs of America, taking a leading role in the fundraising and planning for the Darrent Williams Memorial Teen Center, a social and scholastic retreat for teens, named in honor of murdered Broncos player Darrent Williams.
 Foxworth also created Baltimore BORN Inc to provide lower income high school boys with resources and networking opportunities.
 In 2010, Foxworth received the first annual Tim Wheatley Award from the Baltimore Sun Media Group for his community service work.